Fairford: Iraq War

-In March 2003 'Flowers to Fairford' was held as a protest against the use of RAF Fairford as the base for the 14 B-52 bombers aircraft which were used to bomb Iraq as part of Operation Desert Storm.
+In March 2003 'Flowers to Fairford' was held as a protest against the use of RAF Fairford as the base for the 14 B-52 bombers aircraft which were used to bomb Iraq as part of Operation Iraqi Freedom.
 Several thousand people attended and there was a large police presence, but the event passed off peacefully.
 A coach load of people intending to protest was stopped in Lechlade under Section 44 of the Terrorism Act 2000 and searched by police and sent back to London.
 Ninety of the detained demonstrators formed Fairford Coach Action and sought legal recourse against Gloucestershire constabulary.
 The group stated that:"On 22 March 2003, the police used surprisingly extreme tactics to prevent more than 120 activists from reaching [the] legally sanctioned anti-war demonstration in Fairford, (Gloucestershire, UK).
 The demonstration outside a US Airforce Base in Fairford was well attended with estimates of up to 5,000 activists attending.
 Among the scheduled speakers on the day were writer George Monbiot and Caroline Lucas (MEP).
 The people who police prevented from attending were a diverse group with a broad range of affiliations.
 The main thing that they had in common was the desire to travel from London by coach and the intention of joining the legal protest in Fairford.
 Two of the four main scheduled speakers for the Fairford demonstration were travelling on these coaches from London.
 After the coaches had travelled two and a half hours from London, the coaches were stopped by police just miles from the demonstration.
 Using section 60 powers (of the Public Order and Criminal Justice Act 1994) police searched the coaches for weapons for one and a half hours.
 The passengers cooperated with this search, and they were invited to reboard the coaches when the search concluded.
 No arrests were made and no items found.
 After all the passengers boarded, the coaches were escorted immediately back to London under a continuous 9–12 vehicle police escort."In 2013, after appeal, Gloucestershire police's actions were found to be unlawful, and included breaching "protesters' rights to freedom of expression and freedom of peaceful assembly."
 Some of the demonstrators involved were awarded upwards of £4,000 in compensation by a judge after taking their claim to court.